Last Updated on October 8, 2023

 He had me motivated.
 When we reached the hotel, I got my key, dropped my bags, and set out to explore Mykonos Town.

 Mykonos Town: Postcard-Perfect Greece

-Mykonos Town is picture-postcard Greece, a little dreamlike place lapped by an incredibly crystal-clear sea.
-It is rated as one of the best Greek islands to visit.
+I found that Mykonos Town really is picture-postcard Greece.
+It’s a little dreamlike place lapped by an incredibly crystal-clear sea and is rated as one of the best Greek islands to visit.

 It has a charming and much-photographed port wrapped around a tiny bay.
 Nearby are five whitewashed ancient windmills that stand as seaside sentinels.
 After Santorini, I found it much smaller than expected and also a lot quieter.

 More than anything, I immensely enjoyed just wandering about Mykonos Town’s jumble of sugar cube-like houses and narrow alleyways.
-On many of these islands, the little, curving alleys were built to protect from pirate raids and the winds.
+On many of these islands such as Mykonos and Rhodes, the little, curving alleys were built to protect from pirate raids and the winds.

 During the night, cruise ships quietly drop anchor offshore, readying to ferry cruisers early the next morning.
 You find groups of cruiser wandering the streets as early as 8am, although most shops don’t open until about 10:30.
 Almost like clockwork, the town then comes alive as Mykoniot shopkeepers drape colorful clothes on white walls all over town.